-New to the Seventh Edition of Puntos de partida is the two-page Perspectivas culturales section, which appears at the end of the chapter, immediately before the vocabulary list.
+The updated Perspectivas culturales section highlights the country or countries of focus of each main chapter.
+This two-page spread appears at the end of the chapter, immediately before the En resumen vocabulary listing.
 The purpose of the Perspectivas culturales section is to deepen students' understanding of the different countries that make up the Spanish-speaking world, as well as come to understand the great diversity in cultures that these countries represent.
-To that effect, the Perspectivas culturales include the following sections.
+To that effect, each Perspectivas culturales section includes: demographic information, a map, and up to five photos with extended captions.
+Each also contains a new Música de... feature that presents a brief introduction to the unique musical style of the country or countries of focus.
+In most chapters, this new Música de... feature is augmented by a new music CD, Ritmos y sonidos, described later in this Instructor's Manual (VI.
+Using Puntos de partida with the ActivityPak and Other Multimedia Components).